 I hope you like this approach and have fun with the games and ideas above as you prepare your children for Hetty and the Lion.

 If you like these ideas then you will like my book of over one hundred ideas and games to teach any vocabulary and any language.
-There are so many different varieties of game that you will have enough ideas to keep your preschoolers happy for several years.
-That book of games accompanies the ten illustrated stories that are especially written for preschool English language learners.
+There are so many different types of game that you will have enough ideas to keep your preschoolers happy for several years!

-Also, I hope you will take advantage of the excellent value I am extending to you for a few days - please see the link below.
+Read reviews here or take advantage of the excellent value I am extending to you via the featured product below.